Soup is a very common meal in France.

 Other people add potatoes or tomatoes to this basic recipe, but I don’t.
 My little touche finale is red peppers.
 I think it makes it taste sweet.

-Just cover it with water and bring it to a boil.
+Then cover it with water and bring it to a boil.
 Then lower the heat, cover the pot and simmer it for 45 minutes.

 Before you purée it, remove the excess water so it’s not too runny.
-It looks like this.

-This thing is handy and every French kitchen has one.
+The immersion blender is handy and every French kitchen has one.
 No more pouring hot soup into a blender, spilling half the contents down the side and on to the floor.

 The French will eat it plain or put a dollop of sour cream in it (crème fraiche).
 Or why not try a square of cream cheese?